DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

 ## LICENSE

-This material is copyright 2015-2018 Google Inc. and is licensed under the Apache 2.0 license.
+This material is copyright 2015-2018 Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.